HITOGAWARII/WHSTechNotes/journal.md

 # January 8, 2025

 I enjoyed doing projects or any other assignments that requires coding.
-As we contonue onto the next semester, I would like to learn how to use blender, unity and other programs that could be used to make a game.
+As we continue onto the next semester, I would like to learn how to use blender, unity and other programs that could be used to make a game.
 I'm interested on getting a certificate on coding as I plan to make a game in the future.

 # January 13, 2025